 James and Royce Reconsidered: Reflections on the Centenary of Pragmatism

 In the first decade of the twentieth century, William James and Josiah Royce, both professors of philosophy at Harvard, towered over American philosophy and exerted wide influence on European thought.
 This volume offers a unique view of the state of the discussion on James and Royce across several disciplines.
-It is noteworthy both for the presence of most leading scholars in the field and for its attention to the European influence of these thinkers and the revival of interest in America and Europe.

 Douglas Horton and the Ecumenical Impulse in American Religion